PCOS: From symptoms to self-advocacy. Get the handbook

 • Based on your FSH, Estrogen, LH, and PdG levels, Inito can tell you when you have “high fertility,” “peak fertility,” and “ovulation confirmed.”

-How Menstrual Cycles Work
+How Menstrual Cycles work?

 The menstrual cycle is a series of hormonal and physical changes that make pregnancy possible.

-When the menstrual cycle begins, the egg is in a fluid sac (called the follicle) in the ovaries.
 At the start of the menstrual cycle, several of these try to grow under the influence of the Follicle-Stimulating Hormone (FSH).
 For most women, only one continues to mature and form the dominant follicle.
-This follicle produces estrogen to start preparing for ovulation or release of the egg.
+This follicle produces estrogen to prepare for ovulation, the release of the egg

 So, if you’re hoping to become pregnant, the egg must come in contact with the sperm during this time.